The MLB playoffs are back on October 3rd.

 Antenna

-When the Padres are being shown on Fox, ABC, or NBC, all that you need in order to catch the action is an antenna.
+When the Padres are being shown on Fox, ABC, or NBC, all that you need to catch the action is an antenna.
 Do note that appearances on Fox will be a lot more likely than ones on ABC or NBC.
 Also keep in mind that if the Padres return to the World Series, those games will be on Fox.
 Currently, two games are scheduled to appear on Fox.

 For more information about using an antenna, see our guide.